 The suite has been expanded across the years and now consists of a series of termly tests for use in Year 1 through to Year 6.
 The diagram below shows the current extent of the suite and indicates the possible pathways through which pupil progress can be monitored.
 In addition to the tests themselves, NFER Tests users also have access to the NFER Tests Analysis Tool.
 This tool can be used to record pupils' marks and results across the whole suite of tests and therefore enables progress to be monitored between terms and across years.
 The arrows on the figure below show some of the stages between which progress can be monitored.
 However, the tool allows comparison between any two terms and also provides an indication of pupil performance across the different skills that make up the assessment.
-Looking at the way in which a pupil is progressing relative to their peer group within the school and on a national scale will help teachers to identify pupils who may be in need of additional support in order to make more progress.
+Looking at the way in which a pupil is progressing relative to their peer group within the school and on a national scale, will help teachers to identify pupils who may be in need of additional support in order to make more progress.
 (The term 'item' is used within test development to refer to a numbered question within the test.)

-Although the suite of tests is extensive, this report pertains only to the grammar and punctuation summer tests for Years 3 to 5 as these tests were developed in tandem.
+Although the suite of tests is extensive, this report pertains only to the spelling tests for Years 3 to 5, as these tests were developed in tandem.

-3 Early development of texts and items
+3 Early development of items

-Following the initial development of texts / contexts and items by the researchers at NFER, qualitative trialling was conducted at a variety of primary schools.
-Qualitative trialling involves discussing the texts and / or items with small groups of pupils and gathering information on how these can be improved.
+Following the initial development of word lists, mapped to the National Curriculum, qualitative trialling was conducted at a variety of primary schools.
+Qualitative trialling involves discussing the items with small groups of pupils and gathering information on how these can be improved.
 This provides early feedback on the appropriateness of the texts and items, contributes to an informed review of the materials and influences the selection of items in preparation for the standardisation trial.